Lookuz/AI-For-Cloud-Optimization/README.md

 The follow scripts that bundled together in the `resource_recommendation/` directory, and are used for the prediction and recommendation of resources for a specified job script provided by the user.

 - `ai_cloud_etl`: Module that provides operations for data extraction, feature engineering and selection
-- `ai_cloud_model`: Module that contains parameters for loading the overal prediction algorithm, as well as model-related supporting operations
+- `ai_cloud_model`: Module that contains parameters for loading the overall prediction algorithm, as well as model-related supporting operations
 - `job_script_process`: Subroutine script to process the details of a given PBS job script and return the required information on the job
 - `queue_extract`/`mem_extract`: Routine script to obtain the default parameters(CPU, memory) of each queue in the cluster.
 Using to handle missing values and allocate defaults, or provide upper/lower bounding should values be too high/low
 - `queue_recommendation`: Provides the resource recommendation given the predicted resources, as well as queue recommendation using a self defined metric to select the most optimal queue for the user
 - `recommendation_global`: Module that contains all the global variables and parameters used across model development and resource recommendation tools
 - `resource_recommendation`: Main recommendation script that takes in the job script name from a user, and produces a job script with the recommended resources

-### Model Files:
+### Model Files

 The models to be used in the prediction algorithm for resource recommendation/prediction are kept in the form of serialized persistent files.
-Please ensure that all models are loaded into the `resource_recommendation/` directory before prediction can be made.

 - `cb.pkl`: CatBoostRegressor
 - `xgb.pkl`: XGBRegressor